 Now soak your face cloth under hot running water, it should be hot enough to open the pores and remove the oil, but not scalding.

-The next step you are essentially steaming your face as an aesthetician would during a facial.
+In the next step, you are essentially steaming your face as an aesthetician would during a facial.
 Wring the cloth out and hold it on your face for 5-10 seconds.
 This steam will soften and open the pores so you can then wipe away the dirt and grime from your day.
 Rinse the cloth and repeat until all of the oil is removed from the skin.

 If you have acne-prone skin it is very common to experience a skin purge when you first start oil cleansing.
 I will stress that it's very important to rinse all the oil off thoroughly.
 Doing the oil cleanse as the first step in your double cleanse is a good way of completely removing all traces of oil.

 If you're into homemade skincare and want only natural ingredients in your products then give this cleansing balm recipe a go.
-It's suitable for all skin types and is so easy to make, it can also double up as moisturiser when you travel!
+It's suitable for all skin types and is so easy to make, it can also double up as a moisturizer when you travel!

 You can change the oils and amounts as there is no set recipe, just what suits your skin.
 I make this amount (it fills a 500ml glass jar perfectly) because it lasts me ages, and who has the time to make DIY's every week!
 Sometimes I use coconut oil straight out of the tub to remove my makeup.

-Lemongrass oil (Cybopogon flexuosus) is the 'quiet powerhouse' of essential oils.
+Lemongrass oil is the 'quiet powerhouse' of essential oils.
 It has major skin healing benefits due to its vast vitamin and mineral profile.
-It contains vitamins A, B1, B2, B3, B5, B6, C, Folate, Calcium, Copper, Magnesium, Phosphorous, Manganese, Iron, Zinc and Potassium.
-It is a very effective cleanser and is a great addition to DIY shampoos, soap, deodorants and conditioner.
-It can sterilise pores, tone the skin and strengthen skin tissue due to antiseptic and astringent properties.
+It contains vitamins A, B1, B2, B3, B5, B6, C, Folate, Calcium, Copper, Magnesium, Phosphorous, Manganese, Iron, Zinc, and Potassium.
+It is a very effective cleanser and is a great addition to DIY shampoos, soap, deodorants, and conditioners.
+It can sterilize pores, tone the skin and strengthen skin tissue due to antiseptic and astringent properties.

-Tea Tree oil (Melaleuca alternifolia) is very popular for treating skin conditions like eczema and psoriasis due to its high antimicrobial, anti-inflammatory, anti-fungal and antibacterial properties.
+Tea Tree oil is very popular for treating skin conditions like eczema and psoriasis due to its high antimicrobial, anti-inflammatory, anti-fungal, and antibacterial properties.
 It is known for its ability to fight off acne-causing bacteria, lift oil and dirt from clogged pores, and soothe breakouts.
-Tea tree oil also contains antiviral and antiseptic properties which can aid in treating scalp issues like dandruff and head lice and fight bacterial, fungal and viral infections.
+Tea tree oil also contains antiviral and antiseptic properties which can aid in treating scalp issues like dandruff and head lice and fight bacterial, fungal, and viral infections.
 Most topical anti-acne creams contain tea tree extracts.
 It has been proven to be as effective as benzoyl peroxide in fighting acne.

-Lavender oil (Lavendula anguvstifolia) has many, many skin benefits and is suitable for all skin types.
+Lavender oil has many, many skin benefits and is suitable for all skin types.
 It helps to repair damaged skin and speeds up the process of skin cell regeneration.
-It balances excess sebum production and has antimicrobial, anti-fungal, antiseptic and anti-inflammatory properties making it a great oil for skin conditions like acne, eczema and psoriasis.
+It balances excess sebum production and has antimicrobial, anti-fungal, antiseptic, and anti-inflammatory properties making it a great oil for skin conditions like acne, eczema, and psoriasis.
 Lavender essential oil is high in antioxidants so it will help to protect skin from environmental damage and it is very hydrating.
 I add this oil to everything!